Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Introduction

-This paper is an extension of a previous conference proceeding \cite{imaizumi2018deep}.
-There are three main updates in this paper compared to the preceding version.
-First, we develop a general class of activation functions for DNNs, whereas the previous study investigated DNNs with only the ReLU activation function.
-As the ReLU activation is a limited option among various activation functions, this study establishes a more general theory for DNNs.
-Further, in this study, all proofs have been rewritten to deal with the general activation function, since we cannot utilize the approximation theory for the ReLU activation.
-Second, we present a new definition of functions with discontinuity, which can represent a broader class of discontinuous functions.
-Third, this study additionally examines several methods that are adept at handling singularities, such as the wavelet and curvelet approaches, and subsequently demonstrates that they do not achieve optimality.
+This paper is an extension of a conference proceeding \cite{imaizumi2018deep}.
+The contributions in the current paper differ from the results of the conference paper in the following ways.
+First, this study handles the general class of activation functions of DNNs, while the proceeding investigates the Rectified Linear Unit (ReLU) activation function.
+Hence, the proof of the first contribution with singularities is significantly different.
+Especially, this study develops a new proof for resolving singularities by possibly smooth activation functions, while the proof of the proceeding for singularity relies on the non-smoothness of the ReLU activation. {\bc Second, this paper develops the phase diagram by newly derived lower bounds on the minimax rate for the other estimators.
+Our new derivation of a specific lower bound on the rate allows us to describe such a phase transition, while \cite{imaizumi2018deep} does not derive the lower rate. } Further, this study additionally examines several methods that are adept at handling singularities, such as the wavelet and curvelet approaches, and subsequently demonstrates that they do not achieve optimality.

+It is important to mention that the superiority of DNNs shown in our results does not depend on the property of learning algorithms, but only on an expressive power and a degree of freedom of DNNs.
+Toward a very practical aspect of DNN, it is certainly important to investigate the error from learning algorithms.
+However, the environment surrounding practical DNNs is highly complicated that it is not very meaningful to consider all of these factors at the same time.
+For a more rigorous analysis and correct understanding, we follow the line of research in nonparametric regression, such as \citet{schmidt2017nonparametric} and \cite{bauer2019deep}, we focus on the advantage of DNNs on the expressive power and the degree of freedom of DNNs with singularities of data.